 There’s an entire tide of meaning behind each Polynesian name.
 Parents who choose Polynesian names borrow titles from mythology, royalty, traditional songs, the elements of nature and family members.
 There is a certain pride to having a name born from the Ring of Fire.

 Many popular Polynesian names for boys and girls evoke the strong, life-giving tides of the ocean that birthed Polynesian culture as we know it.
-Going with a Polynesian moniker is one of the best ways to imbue a child with equal parts whimsy and strength.
+Going with Pacific Islander names is one of the best ways to imbue a child with equal parts whimsy and strength.

 There is something melodic about Polynesian names that speaks to a deep connection to the shared rhythm of life, nature and the spirits.
 Finding the right name all comes down to tapping into the essence of the islands.